-Songwriter Alan Klein, who was also a client of Ken Pitt's, features in several posts.
-His 1964 album Well At Least It's British and the earlier musical What a Crazy World (a Theatre Workshop production and a film) are examined in detail.
-Damon Albarn has talked about "an embryo of cynicism" in Klein's work, and Klein has talked about his conscious intention to avoid American cliches in his writing; Klein himself is certain that Bowie would have been aware of his work through the Ken Pitt connection.
+Songwriter Alan Klein, a fellow client of Bowie's manager Ken Pitt, features prominently.
+His 1964 album Well At Least It's British and his musical What a Crazy World (a Theatre Workshop production then a film) are examined in detail.
+Damon Albarn has talked about "an embryo of cynicism" in Klein's work, and Klein himself has made clear his conscious intention to avoid American cliches in his writing.
+He is certain that Bowie would have been aware of his work through the Ken Pitt connection.

 1: Gnome Thoughts From a Foreign Country: the Vintage David Bowie